Vyoam/InsomniaToPostmanFormat/README.md

 Currently it covers most, but not all, use cases (see todo section in convertJsonFile.js)

-Input = Insomnia export json; Output = Postman collection json (having a name ending with PostmanCollection.json)
+Input = Insomnia export json; Output = Postman collection json (output file name is the input file name suffixed with .postman_collection.json)

 Tested with: node = v10.23.0; npm = 6.14.8 (I know...
 I am stuck with the older ones due to my codebase)